After Surgery Tips:

 Exercise options after surgery will start with gentle stretching maneuvers that concentrate on increasing your ankle’s range of motion before the joint becomes strong enough to withstand the weight.
 Staying non-weight bearing per your Doctor’s instruction is key to having a fully healed and functional ankle.

 Before you try walking on land which may be too painful or uncomfortable, try doing some simple exercises in water.
 An aquatic environment such as a warm pool or spa may be more suitable.
-Exercising in water takes pressure off the joints and improves mobility.
+Exercising in water takes the pressure off the joints and improves mobility.
 Start doing some gentle aquatic ankle circles to increase your ankle joint mobility.

 As your ankle becomes stronger and more flexible, exercise options after surgery should include weight training.
 Gentle exercises such as calf raises will increase ankle strength while using only body weight.